 Rebranding is a huge undertaking, especially in this era where Instagram is so deeply rooted in our culture.
 There's a right way and a wrong way to go about it, and we're here to steer you on the path to makeover success.

 Articulating your business' new direction with precision is a must if you're going to succeed at this whole rebranding thing.
-To attain your vision, make a plan for social.
+To attain your vision, make a plan for social media rebranding.
 Aside from determining your goals and aspirations, put some elbow grease into building out a new content strategy from scratch, account for all the details you can think of, contemplate a well-rounded PR strategy, and then outline it all and make a schedule.

 Spoiler alert: people don't like change.
 Rebranding—whether you're just changing your logo, the overall aesthetic of your Instagram feed, or doing a full biz pivot—can ruffle many a feather.
 Transitioning out of your old ways into your new image should be gradual as to least upset people (aka what will affect engagement).